UNIVERSITY OF WASHINGTON

 UW CODE AND REPRESENTATIVE GROUP

-Perform PET/CT (Positron Emission Tomography with transmission (x-ray) Computed Tomography) examinations for clinical and research cases.
+Perform Positron Emission Tomography (P.E.T.) examinations for clinical and research cases.

-Perform complex Positron Emission Tomography examinations, attenuation scans, and reconstructions utilizing a dedicated PET/CT scanner in coordination with an on-site cyclotron and external isotope supplier;
+Perform complex Positron Emission Tomography examinations, transmission scans, and reconstructions utilizing a dedicated P.E.T. scanner in coordination with an on-site cyclotron and isotope supplier;

-Process acquired PET/CT data to generate a standard uptake value, judging the acceptable parameters for normal and abnormal uptake on coronal images and label appropriately, as needed.
+Process acquired P.E.T. data to generate a standard uptake value, judging the acceptable parameters for normal and abnormal tissue;

-Assist with development of new PET/CT examinations; create written protocols and scanning parameters;
+Develop new P.E.T. examinations; create written protocols and scanning parameters;

-Participate in the development and review of guidelines for the use of high energy P.E.T. radiopharmaceuticals insuring standards of radiation safety;
+Develop and review guidelines for the use of high energy P.E.T. radiopharmaceuticals insuring standards of radiation safety;

 Perform the work of nuclear medicine technologists;